-Having a Venus Flytrap Lego set is a dream come true for someone like me who loves Venus flytraps and the creative joy of building Lego sets.
+Having a Lego Venus Flytrap set is a dream come true for someone like me who loves Venus flytraps and the creative joy of building Lego sets.
 There’s something truly magical about being able to combine my two passions, bringing to life the captivating mechanisms of carnivorous plants through the art of Lego.

-In this article about the 2024 Lego Venus flytrap sets, I share my experiences building two of the Lego sets which I think you’ll enjoy.
+In this article about Lego Venus flytrap sets, I share my experiences building two of the Lego sets which I think you’ll enjoy.
 The first is the Lego Tiny Plants set (#10329 – part of the Lego Botanical Collection).
 The second isn’t truly a Venus flytrap Lego set, but I hope you’ll understand why I included it – it’s the Lego Piranha Plant set (#71426 – part of the Lego Super Mario Collection).

 I hope you enjoy reading about these Lego Venus flytrap sets and it will inspire you to build them yourself!